-Presence Saint Francis Hospital opened its doors in 1901 as a 25-bed hospital led by five nuns.
+Ascension Saint Francis Hospital opened its doors in 1901 as a 25-bed hospital led by five nuns.
 The hospital has grown to a 375-licensed bed teaching facility with 1,000 employees and nearly 500 staff physicians.
-It’s also become a leader in cardiac care and technological advancements, and recently turned its attention to the critical issue of workplace safety.
+It’s also become a leader in cardiac care and technological advancements, and in recent years has turned its attention to the critical issue of workplace safety.

-In 2016, Presence Saint Francis Hospital brought together multidisciplinary teams to come up with ways to reduce injuries from incidents of workplace violence.
+In 2016, Ascension Saint Francis Hospital brought together multidisciplinary teams to come up with ways to reduce injuries from incidents of workplace violence.
 They implemented:

 - Comprehensive plan and policies;

 - Enhanced de-escalation training in high-risk settings;